 When In Doubt, Move On

-Let's say you got a freebie lead on a forum where other members say the freebie is valid.
+Let's say you got a freebie lead on a forum where other members say that the deal is valid.
 You don't have to provide credit card information, your social security number or any other personal information you aren't comfortable with.
-It doesn't sound too good to be true either but for some reason, you still feel funny about it.
+It doesn't sound too good to be true either, but for some reason, you still feel funny about it.
 There's just something not right about it.
-My advice is to move on to the next freebie.
+My advice is to move on to the next one.
 No freebie is worth getting taken by a scam.